Pterostylis pulchella: Taxonomy and naming

 Pterostylis pulchella was first formally described in 1933 by Pearl Messmer from a specimen collected near Fitzroy Falls.
 The description was published in Proceedings of the Linnean Society of New South Wales.
 The specific epithet (pulchella) is the diminutive form of the Latin word pulcher meaning "pretty", hence "pretty little".

 Distribution and habitat

-The waterfall greenhood grows on cliffs near waterfalls, on moist, sheltered ridges and on mossy rocks near creeks.
+Waterfall greenhood grows on cliffs near waterfalls, on moist, sheltered ridges and on mossy rocks near creeks.
 It is found in only five locations on the Illawarra escarpment and Southern Highlands.

 Conservation

 Pterostylis pulchella is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Threatened Species Protection Act 1995.
 The main threat to the species is illegal collecting.